Ousikai/Ousikai.github.io/_posts/blog/teller-of-worlds/2020-11-30-the-wind-blows-over-me-part-25.md

 ---
 layout: page
 subheadline: "NaNoWriMo 2020"
-title: "The Wind Blows Over Me Part 23: Littlewood Town"
+title: "The Wind Blows Over Me Part 25: The World Ends With You"
-teaser: "A week with the seedlings."
+teaser: "Finding your own truths."
 header:
     image_fullwidth: "blog/teller-of-worlds/the-wind-blows-over-me/GigasCedar-HEAD.jpg"
     caption: A sleeping giant sits outside an otherwise innoculous village at the outskirts of the virtual realm...